 - Great place to get away and plan the school year.

 - How-to books are perfect for learning beginner skills in main topics.

 - Children learn to look for books themselves.

 - Children learn to ask someone else questions – the librarian.

-- Once your have a library card, you have free unlimited books, and more.
+Once you have a library card, you have free unlimited books, and more.
 This is however provided that you don’t have late fees, or in our case lost or damaged books fees.

 - Homeschool for free using the library materials and programs.